abhi93shekJha/django_instagram_clone/django_notes/celery_and_redis.md

 should not be hampered by the above tasks.
 For example, if a user is creating post, modification of images should not happen linearly, as it may lead to failure of post creation.
-If it fails asynchronously(let's say we are making third party API call), we would have a way to restart the task.
+If it fails asynchronously(let's say we are making third party API call), we would should a way to restart the task.
 - Celery helps achieve this.
 - It is a task queue, with real time processing.
 It also does task scheduling.
 - It helps in distributing tasks among multiple workers to process task parallely.